mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 #### The Google-Analytics-O-Pie

-**Tip:** You must have a Google Analytics account set up and have it activated & configured in MailBeez for this widget to function.
+**Note:** You must have a valid Google Analytics account, and it must be activated & configured in MailBeez for this widget to function.

 The Google-Analytics-O-Pie is a powerful widget that provides you with a visual report in the form of a pie chart of all the MailBeez activity data that Google Analytics tracks for you, such as site visits resulting from MailBeez email campaigns, revenue earned with MailBeez, and a breakdown of that revenue by module so that you can see which modules are working hardest for you!
 By default, it tracks & displays results for 30 days worth of data, but this number of days can be changed in the Google-Analytics\_O-Pie configuration settings.